Serums Vs. Moisturizers – Things To Know About Them

 Let us break down the difference between serums and moisturizers.

-The second significant variation is that serums are actually able to work more effectively in your skin for two reasons.
+2) The second significant variation is that serums are actually able to work more effectively in your skin for two reasons.
 Firstly, you must know that serums have smaller particles, so they penetrate the skin on a deeper cellular level.

-Secondly, because serums are curated without the thick airtight "˜sealing’ particles present in moisturizers, the active ingredients in a serum penetrate your skin faster and can work more effectively.
+3) Thirdly, because face serums are curated without the thick airtight ‘sealing’ particles present in moisturizers, the active ingredients in a serum penetrate your skin faster and can work more effectively.
 The beauty of a serum is that they provide a high concentration of active ingredients and penetrate further, effectively delivering beneficial nutrients and hydration actives to the deepest layers of the skin.

-Your favorite moisturizer is mainly a blend of water, humectants (an ingredient that holds and retains moisture), emollients (an ingredient that softens and smooths the skin), and oils.
+4) Your favorite moisturizer is mainly a blend of water, humectants (an ingredient that holds and retains moisture), emollients (an ingredient that softens and smooths the skin), and oils.
 Moisturizers are potential barriers between your skin and the environment.
 They also add water to the skin and keep it moisturized.

-Your serum is a skin care product with a more fluid, watery, gel or lotion-like consistency.
+5) Your serum is a skin care product with a more fluid, watery, gel or lotion-like consistency.
 It is a formula full of performance ingredients.
 These ingredients penetrate much deeper into the layers of the skin.
 Serums can have a wide range of benefits.
 These benefits range from diminishing blemishes, firming, fading brown spots, and encouraging a more youthful complexion.

 Serums are lightweight, non-greasy, and intensive skin care products formulated to penetrate deeply, allowing their active ingredients to combat free radical damage, skin pigmentation, aging, acne, and scarring by delivering nutrients and vitamins deep into the skin cells.
 Serums that provide antioxidants, peptides, hyaluronic acid, and Vitamin C can have dramatic and swift effects on skin radiance as they brighten, exfoliate, and hydrate the skin.
 Serums are designed to repair the skin at a cellular level and act on a wide range of skin health factors simultaneously.
 If your skin feels aged, damaged, scarred, or sun-damaged skin, a serum is your best friend to reduce these visible impacts on your skin.
 Serums have a targeted action on the skin, helping to improve firmness, smoothness, and luminosity while reducing fine lines and wrinkles.
 We recommend you to try Oriental Botanics Australian Tea Tree Face Anti Acne Face Serum.
 It is formulated with bioactive and natural ingredients to help improve overall skin health.
 This serum is formulated especially for oily and acne-prone skin to help keep your skin hydrated and moisturized without adding any extra greasiness.
 Green Tea and Tea Tree extracts help soothe irritated skin and reduce the appearance of pimples on your skin.
 Aloe vera is a gentle moisturizer that keeps your skin hydrated.
-The clarifying effect of the face serum helps to reduce the dark spots and hyperpigmentation and lightens and brightens the skin.
+The clarifying effect of the face serum helps to reduce dark spots and hyperpigmentation and lightens and brightens the skin.
 Precious essential oils in the serum help in calming and healing the sensitive skin and improving the condition of the stressed skin surface.

 A moisturizer is a lotion, gel, or cream which contains skin hydrating emollients and forms a physical barrier to help skin stay hydrated.
 Moisturizers have more extensive molecules, so they do not penetrate into the skin’s epidermis or surface layer.
 Their main benefit of moisturizer is that they seal the skin, locking in moisture and essential nutrients.
 The thicker, heavier ingredients in moisturizing face creams form a barrier to your skin designed to lock in moisture.
 But it can also lock active ingredients in the moisturizer out of the skin, reducing their efficacy.
 An effective form of moisturizer is in the form of a gel that has the properties of a moisturizer but is light on the skin.
 Try Oriental Botanics Aloe vera, Green Tea & Cucumber Night Gel.
 It is a skin-loving night moisturizer enriched with natural ingredients.
 It supplies your skin with external hydration and superior nourishment essential for rebuilding and revitalizing the skin.
 It is packed with nutrients that are vital for sustaining the nighttime cell renewal and regeneration process so that your skin retains its youthful elasticity.
 It helps in repairing the microscopic damages in the skin that occur due to daylong exposure to sunlight and pollution.
 It restores the skin’s protective moisture barrier and strengthens the antioxidant defense against free radicals.
-Adding this product to your daily nighttime skincare regimen helps to lighten the blemishes and give you a clear and radiant complexion.
+Adding this product to your daily nighttime skin care routine steps helps to lighten the blemishes and give you a clear and radiant complexion.
 The lightweight gel absorbs quickly in the skin and leaves the skin balanced.

 Does Your Skin Needs Both The Serum & Moisturizer?